 In many machines the carriage is mounted on top of and outside the machine.
 The Facit has a very compact mechanism mounted inside.
 Very unusual is the use of an alternating current motor in stead of the more usual universal motor.

 I bought the machine from the original user.
 He had an administrative role in a large soap factory.

 Introduced in 1956 this machine is perhaps the longest lasting electromechanical machine of the 50th and 60th.
 It more or less survived the beginning of the electronic era.
 However, while still available in 1973 and 1974, its price wasn’t mentioned anymore.
-It is catalogued as: “Price on request”.
+It was catalogued as: “Price on request”.
 By this time electronic machines with memory were about half the original price of the CA1-13.
 They must have been hard to sell.

 Enter a number, then push the “ADD” or “-” button.

 The “+” key is used for half-automatic multiplication.